 This is a partnership between the 7th grade and Bay Area senior communities.
 It is named after the school's founding headmaster, Ray Bizjack, and was for many years a service-oriented program.
 Now, students are paired with senior partners.
 They interview their partners to learn about the impact of an historical event on their lives or to get their perspective on an event.
-In return, Mark Day School students help their senior partners with aspects of technology (such as using Skype to connect with their own families).
+In return, Mark Day School students help their senior partners with aspects of technology (such as using apps or programs to connect with their own families).

 Chair Role: The parent volunteers for this program work with the faculty to do outreach to senior communities and find suitable partners for every 7th grade student, help arrange interview schedules, talk to activity coordinators, and arrange transportation to the site.

 The school maintains an emergency plan and conducts many fire, earthquake, and shelter drills every year, including a level-3 earthquake drill with simulated injuries, triage, search-and-rescue, and student release procedures.
 There is also a stock of food, water, and other crucial supplies.